 What to do when Succulents Leaves Falling Off?

 When the leaves of your succulent plant fall off, let those fallen leaves dry for three days.
 This is to prepare the fallen leaves for propagation.
 Propagation is the procedure of growing succulents or from a variety of parts from plants.

 Here’s a guide on how to propagate the fallen leaves of your succulent.

-- After letting the fallen leaves of your succulent dry for two to three days put them on top of a surface of cactus soil.
-You can use a normal pot, a flat surface like a tray or anything you like.
-The purpose is to put the dried out leaves on cactus soil.
+- After letting the fallen leaves of your succulents dry for two to three days put them on top of a surface of cactus soil.
+You can use a normal pot, a flat surface like a tray, or anything you like.
+The purpose is to put the dried-out leaves on cactus soil.

 - Spray a bit of water every two days.

 - New roots and rosettes will begin to develop at the bottom of the leaf after around three weeks!

 - After about a month has passed, plant the fallen leaf with recently developed roots in the cactus soil with a rosette facing upwards.
 There you go!
 You have a new succulent plant now!